apache/asterixdb/asterix-doc/src/site/markdown/AsterixQueryLanguageReference.md

     Expression ::= ( OperatorExpr | IfThenElse | FLWOR | QuantifiedExpression )

 AQL is a fully composable expression language.
-Each AQL query is an expression that returns a collection of zero or more Asterix Data Model (ADM) instances.
+Each AQL expression returns zero or more Asterix Data Model (ADM) instances.
-There are four major kinds of query expression in AQL.
+There are four major kinds of expressions in AQL.
-At the top level, a query expression can be an OperatorExpr (similar to a mathematical expression), an IfThenElse (to choose between two alternative values), a FLWOR expression (the heart of AQL, pronounced "flower expression"), or a QuantifiedExpression (which yields a boolean value).
+At the topmost level, an AQL expression can be an OperatorExpr (similar to a mathematical expression), an IfThenElse (to choose between two alternative values), a FLWOR expression (the heart of AQL, pronounced "flower expression"), or a QuantifiedExpression (which yields a boolean value).
+Each will be detailed as we explore the full AQL grammar.

+### Queries

+    Query ::= Expression

+An AQL query can be any legal AQL expression.

 ### Primary Expressions

     PrimaryExpr ::= Literal